falcosecurity/driverkit/README.md

 When creating a new builder, it is recommended to check that [kernel-crawler](https://github.com/falcosecurity/kernel-crawler) can also support collecting the new builders kernel versions and header package URLs.
 This will make sure that the latest drivers for the new builder are automatically built by [test-infra](https://github.com/falcosecurity/test-infra).
-If required, add a feature request for support for the new builder on the [kernel-crawler](https://github.com/falcosecurity/kernel-crawler) repository.
+If required, add a feature request for support for the new builder on the kernel-crawler repository.
+Note: be sure that the crawler you wants to add is interesting for the community as a whole.
+For example, an archlinux crawler doesn't make much sense, because Arch is a rolling release and we should not support
+any past Arch kernel for Falco.